AlphaH7/reactjs-quiz-admin/README.md

   - Displays Questions & Answers.
   - Edit Question Bank.
+  - Add images to your Question
   - Add Questions to Question Bank.
   - Delete Questions from Question Bank.
   - Mobile Responsive.
-  - Stores & retrieves all recorded questions & answers to localstorage.
+  - Stores & retrieves all recorded questions, answers & images to localstorage.

 # How to install and run -